Bitcoin-ABC/bitcoin-abc/contrib/teamcity/README.md

 sudo vim buildAgent

 # Copy the contents of the buildAgent-autostart script in the directory of
 # this README into buildAgent.
-Modify the cd ~/bin and/or USER as needed.
+Modify the AGENT_PATH and/or USER as needed.
 sudo chmod 755 buildAgent
 sudo update-rc.d buildAgent defaults

+# Reboot the machine or manually start the service
+/etc/init.d/buildAgent start

+# Ensure the agent is RUNNING
+/etc/init.d/buildAgent status
 ```

 ## Install necessary build dependencies for bitcoin-abc